-CHIVA's annual support camp cannot be delivered without a strong team of volunteers.
+CHIVA’s annual support camp cannot be delivered without a strong team of volunteers.
 We recruit for camp volunteers each year from January.
-Details will be posted on this page when applications are open.
+Details will be posted on this page when applications open for 2023.

 In the meantime, you can learn more about camp volunteer roles below or read evaluation findings from previous camps, including volunteers’ experiences.

 The involvement of adults with lived experience of HIV and/or particular areas of knowledge and expertise, e.g. campaigning or creative arts, is important for much of our work beyond the specific camp roles below.
 Please contact us if you would like to explore opportunities to contribute your time and skills: [email protected]